pogonomyrmex661/pogonomyrmex661.github.io/_posts/2019-07-15-Petrified ForestPainted Desert.md

 categories: [post]
 tags: [archaeology, dinosaur, paleontology, bird, alligator/crocodile, salamander]
 image: images/CC1B3624-2BB5-4164-A6F3-73E654B4F36F.jpeg
-description: A trip through the Painted Desert adn Petrified Forest, with a stop for fossils
+description: A trip through the Painted Desert and Petrified Forest, with a stop for fossils
 ---

 ![](images/CC1B3624-2BB5-4164-A6F3-73E654B4F36F.jpeg) *A view of the Painted Desert from one of the Park lookouts*